Sebastian Spence: Early life

 Spence was born in St. John's, Newfoundland, to Michael Cook and Janis Spence, both playwrights.
 His first professional acting job was at age 16, in a play written by his mother.

 Career

 Spence's first on-camera role was in second part of the Canadian television miniseries The Boys of St. Vincent, which was well-received by critics.
 His next role was in the trilogy of A Family of Cops television films with Charles Bronson, playing Eddie Fein the younger son of Bronson's character.

-Spence's first film role was in the futuristic Anchor Zone, which was filmed in his native Newfoundland. performed in a substantial role in the film Drive, She Said in 1997; the film's storyline and staging were criticized by reviewers.
+Spence's first film role was in the futuristic Anchor Zone, which was filmed in his native Newfoundland.
+He performed in a substantial role in the film Drive, She Said in 1997; the film's storyline and staging were criticized by reviewers.
 Spence's first leading role was as Cade Foster, in the Space Channel (and later Sci-Fi Channel) original series First Wave, which ran between 1998 and 2001.

 Spence played the role of Cliff Harting on the Hallmark Channel drama Cedar Cove, between 2013 and 2015.